 Women are sporting this fashion movement at the executive level.
 Now they have the confidence to embrace a more integrated and diverse look.

 We are seeing this trend because there are just more women in these top positions who determine an appropriate office look.

 There has been a shift in what is considered appropriate for women in the workplace.
 It has moved away from women trying to fit into the stiff, male-influenced power suit.

-In a recent issue of The Hollywood Reporter, female executives in the Hollywood talked about the evolution of power dressing.
-It used to be all about the power suit but now more fashionable and feminine items are considered just as powerful.
+In a recent issue of The Hollywood Reporter, female executives in Hollywood talked about the evolution of power dressing.
+It used to be all about the power suit.
+But now, more fashionable and feminine items are added to them as powerful elements.

 “When I got to town in 1989,” says Blair Kohan, now a fashionably dressed partner at UTA, “everybody was wearing these suits.
 I had one from Ann Taylor.
 You didn’t get Armani until you got to the top.
 I see more expressiveness.
 Women no longer have to look tough because we are tough.”

 How To Make Sure Your Power Suit Fits Correctly?

 Whether you choose the Power suit of the 80s decade or the current Classic ones, the right fit is crucial to look both stylish and professional.

 To make sure your power suit fits perfectly, you must have to take care of a few things, like: